GwenhaelG/checkout/README.md

 Extensive commenting is provided within the project, but overall the main choice in terms of architecture are as follows:

+- Provided different layouts based on screen size to adapt to mobile, mid-sized screen, large screens
 - Use of Material UI for some base components: TextField, Typography, etc. Otherwise, all re-implemented for additional control and less reliance on external library;
 - Use of CSS grid for layout over flex, and strict separation between layout and content.
 - Components follow a pattern of having a main container in charge of the layout of the sub-components regardless of the characteristics of these components; and sub-components purely in charge of displaying content.